daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 You will also come to notice that I emphasize logic, precise definitions, and careful connected explanations.
 I *don't* want you to be saying/writing things that could be interpreted in multiple ways, like "the demand will go up".

-However, this is not the core *Economics* module (BEE2024: Microeconomics II).
+However, this is not the core *Economics* module (bee2038: Microeconomics II).
 If you want  a more precise, theoretically complete and mathematically rigorus treatment of this material,  particularly if you are studying Economics and/or want to go to postgraduate study in a related field you probably should switch to that module.

+Further suggested maths resources are given below, under [Other maths resources].

 [comment]: <> (2024EE)

+\bigskip

+*2018: Note to students in Managerial economics who took the BEE1034 'Economics for Management' last term*

+I realise that you are facing a special challenge this year because of the changes in this particular prerequisite module, with less 'conventional Economics' covere .

+In 2018 I  discussed with your student-staff liaison committee chair on how to give you further support.
+One of the things she suggested was to point you in the direction of the text Edexcel AS/A level Economics.
+This should be accessible online.
+I have looked through this book and I agree that it will be helpful both as a prerequisite and to give you a more basic explanation (A-levels) of some of the things that we are covering in this module.

+In particular (note these chapters are very short):

+*From "theme one: introduction to markets and market failure"*

+Chapter one: Economics as a social science

+Chapter 3: the economic problem

+Chapter 4: production possibility frontiers

+Chapter 7: rational decision-making

+Chapter 8: Demand (super-important!) but please don't use their somewhat imprecise language "fall/increase in demand/increase in demand)

+(Chapters 9 and 10 are essentially re-covered from scratch in our module, going beyond A-level material)

+\bigskip

+Chapter 11: Supply

+Chapter 12: price determination

+Chapter 13: the price mechanism
+(much of Chapters 14, 15, and 16  cover material overlapping what we are covering, again at a more basic 'A-levels' level; you may find these helpful)

+*From 'Theme 3: business behaviour and the labour market'*

+Chapter 42: revenue

+Chapter 43: Production

+chapter 44: Costs (we don't get to all of this in this module)

+chapter 45: profit

+Chapter 46: market structure (just to get the basic idea)

+Chapter 47: perfect competition

+Chapter 50: monopoly (we re-cover much of this and go a bit further)

+(Much of these chapters in theme 3, as well as chapter 54, overlaps what we are covering, but at the A-level)

+I also highly recommend the microeconomics material from the Khan Academy; I will also give you an outline of which sections are most relevant there.

+Of course I am also very accessible if you have any questions or need clarification, or just want to talk about some of the material you are struggling with.
+As I always say, you should feel free to come by my office hours or to make a special appointment outside of these hours I think students who have come to my office hours will definitely agree that they have found been helpful and not stressful.
+I also encourage you to ask specific questions on the ELE student forum which I will answer carefully.
+You can also ask questions directly on any of the dropbox hosted files if you get a free dropbox account, and I will try to respond to all of these.

 <!---
 See older  version of handout for discusion of prerequisites